Feeling Nervous or Uncertain about What to Expect with Your Pelvic PT Evaluation? Read on and we’ll give you all the details!

 Peace,

-Leader of our Purple Mountain PT team, including our Doctors of Physical Therapy.
+Founder of our Purple Mountain Physical Therapy and Mentor to all of our specialist PTs.
 We are on a mission to serve our community to reduce pelvic floor trauma, chronic symptoms and dysfunction.
-All of our PTs specialize in pelvic, spine and TMJ treatment, are mentored by Dr. Maureen O’Keefe, DPT in the treatments she uses and have advanced training and experience treating complex conditions related to these areas.
+All of our PTs specialize in pelvic, spine and TMJ treatment and are trained by Dr. Maureen O’Keefe, DPT in the treatments she has developed and that Purple Mountain PT is known for.
+Our PTs have advanced training and experience treating complex conditions related to pelvic health, spine and TMJ care.
 We are also fully trained orthopedic physical therapists.

 You may be interested in these other articles we’ve written about our services: